 When you have an outside faucet that is dripping it can be caused by a few different issues.
 If you have a isolation valve inline for the outside spigot it could mean that the valve isn’t shutting off completely.
-Even if it’s a slow leak the line could still freeze up and potentially burst when it gets too cold.
-Every fall, when it gets cold enough to freeze, a homeowner should shut off and drain the water going to the outside water spigots.
+Even if it’s a slow leak the line could still fill up and potentially freeze and burst when it gets too cold.
+Every fall when temperatures drop below freezing a homeowner should shut off and drain the water line going to the outside spigots.
 Leave the outside spigot open and check to see if it still drips.
 If it does then the inline isolation valve should be repaired or replaced.

 To repair this internal shut-off valve you first need to shut the water off to the whole house.
 When repairing the valve be aware that they are factory sealed and are not easy to take apart.
 Make sure to be careful when attempting to take them apart so that you don’t put too much stress on the solder joints.
 Use two wrenches in opposite directions holding on to the body of the valve and the section that you are attempting to remove.
 Make sure to grab the hex shaped spot below the packing nut (removing the packing nut won’t get you to the washer you need to replace).

 Some valves do not take washers and therefore you cannot repair them.
 If you have a washerless shut-off valve that leaks it will need to be replaced.
 You will need: a propane torch, solder, flux, sandcloth, a wire fitting brush, a small section of copper pipe (most likely 3/4″ I.D.), a slip coupling (again probably 3/4″) and a shut-off valve.
 I would highly recommend installing a ball valve with a drain on it as opposed to a washer style valve.
 If you purchase a decent quality ball valve it will last a very long time.